-Camilla’s recent court experience as a sole advocate includes successfully striking out a claim for breach of contract brought against Microsoft Limited and successfully striking out a claim for defamation and fraud against solicitors for the Registrar.
+Camilla’s recent experience as a sole advocate includes (i) appearing in the high court on a successful application for retrospective permission to serve a claim out of time (ii) striking out a claim for breach of contract brought against Microsoft Limited and (iii) successfully striking out a claim for defamation and fraud against solicitors for the Registrar.

 Camilla has experience in international arbitration having worked at both Slaughter and May and the arbitration department of Uría Menéndez in Madrid before coming to the bar.
 She is familiar with many of the institutional rules, including ICC, ICSID and LCIA and has been involved in high-profile, high-value disputes, involving English law, foreign law and international law.
 She speaks Spanish and French and is comfortable reviewing and working with documents in both languages.